Top 5 shore excursions from port of Livorno, Italy

 Known as the Jewel of the Renaissance, Florence is one of the world’s most beautiful and well-known cities.
 The medieval center is a UNESCO World Heritage Center, packed with cultural attractions, including famous art museums, the Ponte Vecchio, and Pitti Palace.
 Florence is probably the most popular Livorno shore excursion booked by cruise guests.

 Once you have arrived in the city, walking is one of the best ways to get around Florence.
 Be sure to include the following main attractions in your visit.
-We recommend that you start at the cathedral, the Duomo, in the city’s center.
+We recommend starting at the Duomo (cathedral) in the city’s center.
 See the Golden Doors of the Baptistry and visit the museum if you are interested in history and artifacts.
 From here, visit the following:

 Take your time walking from the Duomo to Piazza Della Signoria, choosing the main shopping streets of Via Roma and Via Dei Calzaiuoli.
 Here you will be spoilt for choice for souvenirs and Italian fashions.
-If you are looking for artisan workshops, cross the Arno river to Pitti Palace and the Oltrarno district for fantastic leather goods.
+If you want artisan workshops, cross the Arno River to Pitti Palace and the Oltrarno district for fantastic leather goods.

 2. Pisa